Creative Mapping

 Invite Chris to teach at your in-person PDC.

-These modular sessions are designed to fit seamlessly with your existing Permaculture Design curriculum, and can be integrated throughout the course, or added on in the final days to help integrate what your students have learned as they prepare to take what they’ve learned home.
+These modular sessions are designed to fit seamlessly with your existing Permaculture Design curriculum, and can be added throughout the course, or consolidated into the final days to help your students integrate what they’ve learned as they prepare to take what you taught them home.

 1. The 8 Forms of Capital